A resolution of the inclusive flavor-breaking $\tau$ $|V_{us}|$ puzzle: Testing conventional implementation assumptions

 The impact of the slow convergence of the $D=2$ OPE series can be investigated by comparing OPE expectations to lattice results for $\Delta\Pi (Q^2)$ over a range of Euclidean $Q^2=\, -q^2\, =\, -s$, using variously truncated versions of the $D=2$ OPE series.
 Lattice results were obtained using the RBC/UKQCD $n_f=2+1$, $32^3\times 64$, $1/a=2.38$ GeV, domain wall fermion ensemble with $m_\pi\sim 300$ MeV~\cite{rbcukqcdfine11}.
 A tight cylinder cut, with a radius determined in a recent study of the extraction of $\alpha_s$ from lattice current-current two-point function data~\cite{hlms15}, was imposed to suppress lattice artifacts at higher $Q^2$.
 The values of the light quark masses, $m_u=m_d\equiv m_\ell$ and $m_s$, for this ensemble, determined in Ref.~\cite{rbcukqcdfine11}, were used for determining the corresponding OPE expectations.

 We consider the comparison first for larger $Q^2$, where $D=2$ and $4$ contributions should dominate.
 The $D=2$ OPE contribution is determined using ensemble values of $m_u$ and $m_s$~\cite{rbcukqcdfine11}, the central PDG value for $\alpha_s$~\cite{PDG}, and considering 2-, 3- and 4-loop truncation of the $D=2$ series.
 Both fixed scale, $\mu^2=4\ GeV^2$, and local scale, $\mu^2 =Q^2$, choices for handling the logarithms in the truncated series are considered.
-The former choice is the analogue of the fixed order (FOPT) prescription for the FESR contour integrals, the latter the analogue of the alternate contour-improved (CIPT) prescription.{\footnote{The FOPT prescription evaluates weighted $D=2$ OPE integrals using a fixed scale choice (usually $\mu^2=s_0$), the CIPT prescription using the local-scale choice, $\mu^2=Q^2$.}} For $D=4$ contributions, Eq.~(\ref{d4ope}), we employ the Gell-Mann-Oakes-Renner relation for $\langle m_u \bar{u} u\rangle$ and fix $\langle m_s\bar{s} s\rangle$ using the ensemble value of $m_s/m_\ell$, translating the HPQCD result for $\langle \bar{s}s\rangle /\langle \bar{\ell}\ell\rangle$ at physical quark masses~\cite{hpqcdcondratio}, to that for the ensemble masses using NLO ChPT~\cite{gl85}.
+The former choice is the analogue of the fixed order (FOPT) prescription for the $D=2$ FESR contour integrals, the latter the analogue of the alternate CIPT prescription.{\footnote{The FOPT prescription evaluates weighted $D=2$ OPE integrals using a fixed-scale choice (usually $\mu^2=s_0$), the CIPT prescription~\cite{CIPT} using the local-scale choice, $\mu^2=Q^2$.}} For $D=4$ contributions, Eq.~(\ref{d4ope}), we employ the Gell-Mann-Oakes-Renner (GMOR) relation for $\langle m_u \bar{u} u\rangle$ and fix $\langle m_s\bar{s} s\rangle$ using the ensemble value of $m_s/m_\ell$, translating the HPQCD result for $\langle \bar{s}s\rangle /\langle \bar{\ell}\ell\rangle$ at physical quark masses~\cite{hpqcdcondratio}, to that for the ensemble masses using NLO ChPT~\cite{gl85}.

 The comparisons obtained using the fixed- and local-scale versions of the $D=2$ series are shown in the left and right panels of Fig.~\ref{fig2}, respectively.
-The best representation of the lattice results is provided by the 3-loop-truncated, fixed-scale version, which produces an excellent match over a wide range of $Q^2$, extending from near $\sim 10$ GeV$^2$ down to just above $\sim 4$ GeV$^2$.
-The $Q^2$ dependence of the lattice results clearly favors the fixed-scale over the alternate local-scale treatment.
+The best representation of the lattice results is provided by the 3-loop-truncated, fixed-scale version, which produces an excellent match over a wide range of $Q^2$, extending from near $\sim 10$ GeV$^2$ down to just above $\sim 4$ GeV$^2$, with the $Q^2$ dependence of the lattice results also favoring the fixed-scale over the alternate local-scale treatment{\footnote{Note that both the lattice data and OPE results at different $Q^2$ are highly correlated.
+These correlations (and not just the errors on the individual OPE and lattice points) must be taken into account to assess the significance (or lack thereof) of the difference in the $Q^2$ dependences of the local-scale OPE and lattice results.
+The uncertainty on the $Q^2$ dependence is, in fact, strongly dominated by that on the input strange-to-light condensate ratio.
+Taking all correlations into account, one finds, for the fixed- and local-scale versions of the ratio of OPE to lattice values of the average slope between, for example, $Q^2\simeq 5\ GeV^2$ and $Q^2\simeq 9\ GeV^2$, the results $1.02(14)$ and $1.20(17)$, respectively, with $(13)$ and $(16)$ of the quoted errors coming from the uncertainty on the input strange-to-light condensate ratio.
+The $Q^2$ dependence of the lattice data thus favors the fixed-scale treatment of the $D=2$ series. }}.